Eight Months Gone: 1974 Chevrolet Camaro Z/28 – STILL $29,995

-Engineers refined the chassis and suspension of the second generation for both performance and comfort.
+Engineers refined the second generation’s chassis and suspension for performance and comfort.
 Base models offered significant advances in sound-proofing, ride isolation, and road-holding.
 The extensive experience Chevrolet engineers gained racing the first-generation Camaro led directly to advances in second-generation Camaro steering, braking, and balance.

 The Emulsion Alchemist YouTube Channel features this 1974 “Selling Sport Lines” Chevrolet Deal training video covering all of Chevrolet’s performance models that year.
 Talk about the Z/28 starts about four minutes in:

-While the wheels, aftermarket gauges, and chrome engine dress-up kit won’t win you any preservation class awards, based on the pictures provided it would be a straightforward process to bring the car up to Concours-level originality, should you so choose.
+While the wheels, aftermarket gauges, and chrome engine dress-up kit won’t win you any preservation class awards, based on the pictures provided, bringing the car up to Concours-level originality would be straightforward should you so choose.
 1974 Z/28s are one of the rarest model years to come by, so chances are good you’ll have the only one when you drive it to the show of your choice.